2024 Pager and Radio Attacks on Hezbollah

 Hand-Held Radio Explosions

-On September 18th, 2024, it was then reported that hand-held radios used by Hezbollah detonated in a separate attack across the south of Lebanon, including Beirut suburbs and the Bekaa Valley.
-During this event, Lebanon's health ministry claimed that 14 people were killed and another 450 were injured.[1]
+On September 18th, 2024, 24 hours after the initial attack, it was then reported that hand-held radios (walkie-talkies) used by Hezbollah detonated in a follow-up attack across the south of Lebanon, including Beirut suburbs and the Bekaa Valley.
+During this event, Lebanon's health ministry claimed that 25 people were killed and another 700 were injured.[11]

 Online Reactions